Chandrikavishwas/Chandrikavishwas/README.md

 <h2>Hello👋, I am Chandrika vishwas</h2>
 <hr>
-<i>A Skilled Full-stack Web Developer with specialization MERN stack and proficient in
+<i>A Skilled Frontend Web Developer with specialization MERN stack and proficient in
         HTML, CSS, JavaScript, React.js, Redux.
 Completed a comprehensive 1000+ hour web development course at Masai School with hands-on experience in individual and collaborative projects.
 Seeking an opportunity to apply the skills and knowledge while continuing to learn and grow in this dynamic field.